 How to Store a Mattress

-- While in storage, keep it at a reasonable temperature – humidity and mold are the greatest threats to the life of your mattress, so it’s important that you take the necessary precautions:
+- While in storage, keep the mattress at a reasonable temperature – humidity and mold are the greatest threats to the life of your mattress, so it’s important that you take the necessary precautions.

-1. Keep Your Mattress Flat
+1. Keep Your Mattress Flat.

 This is the main reason this blog post exists.
 Not to point fingers, but other blog posts and websites often say to store the mattress on its side.
-Frank and Anthony strongly advise against it.

-2. Don’t Place Anything On Your Mattress
+2. Don’t Place Anything On Your Mattress.

 Gravity can come into play if you leave something on top of your mattress (or you have your mattress resting on something).
 To avoid wear and tear, make sure nothing is weighing down your bed.
 The only thing that should be on the mattress and boxspring is a plastic cover.